 - Get backgrounds on staff members who will be working with your child.

-- Write a letter to your child every day, and send one before the start of camp so that it’s waiting for your child when he arrives.
+- Write a letter to your child every day, and send one before the start of camp so that it’s waiting for your child when your child arrives.

 - When sending packages, make sure they contain things that can be shared with bunkmates.

-- Make sure your child knows he’s being sent to camp, not away from home.
+- Make sure your child knows they’re being sent to camp, not away from home.

 - Practice using camp vocabulary and eating camp food before your child leaves for camp.

-- Don’t send expensive clothes or toys to camp, but make sure your child has all the appropriate clothes and gear he will need.
+- Don’t send expensive clothes or toys to camp, but make sure your child has all the appropriate clothes and gear they will need.

 - When possible, attend day camp first.